 Simple English definitions for legal terms

-Read a random definition: equal protection under the law
+Read a random definition: control person

 An antidilution provision is a rule that protects the value of a convertible security when a company takes actions that could reduce its value.
 This provision ensures that the conversion ratio, which determines how many shares the security can be converted into, remains fair and unchanged despite any share splits or dividends.
 Essentially, it prevents the investor from losing out on the value of their investment due to actions taken by the company.